Introduction

 The Height of Spectacle

 Full of thrilling set pieces, The Towering Inferno probably sits at the apex of what Hollywood was technically capable of achieving in the mid-1970s.
 There’s no CGI in the film.
 Just miniature and matte effects.
 All of the on-screen explosions and fires are real.
-The fact that there were no serious injuries during the course of filming was a testament to Allen’s emphasis on safety.
+The fact that there were no serious injuries during filming was a testament to Allen’s emphasis on safety.

 Among the most spectacular sequences in the film is the climax.
 That’s when the water tanks at the top of the skyscraper are detonated in an attempt to extinguish the fire.
 The main set was built 12 feet off the floor.

 For months, the actors had to climb ladders just to get to work.
-That was so when the water was finally released from tanks 40 feet above the sound stage, it would have somewhere to go.
+That was so when the water was finally released from the tanks forty feet above the sound stage, it would have somewhere to go.
 It was the only way to keep the actors from drowning.
 The total cost for just this one set – which could never be used again – was $300,000.

 A Towering Success

 The Towering Inferno started shooting in May of 1974.
 Amazingly, despite the enormity of the project, the film was completed and in theaters by December of that same year.
-It ended up making roughly twice as much money as The Poseidon Adventure on its way to becoming one of the most financially successful films of the 1970s.
+Furthermore, it ended up making roughly twice as much money as The Poseidon Adventure on its way to becoming one of the most financially successful films of the 1970s.

-After decades of entertaining audiences in a grand fashion, Irwin Allen died of a heart attack in 1991 at the age of 75.
+After decades of entertaining audiences in a grand fashion, Irwin Allen died of a heart attack in 1991 at the age of seventy-five.
 In describing his legacy, actor Roddy McDowell offered the following perspective:

 “He was one of the last truly original producers who would never take no for an answer.
 And was full of ideas and chutzpah and outrageousness… and defied the law of possibilities”